 If you’re going to DIY the program, be prepared to get in it for the long haul.
 Make sure you’re working backwards from the desired end-result and be prepared for many hurdles along the way.
-One of which that many find surprising is that the nonprofit employees/volunteers wear many different hats, and your program may not be at the top of their list.
+One that many find surprising is that the nonprofit employees and volunteers wear many different hats, and your program may not be at the top of their list.
 Additionally, a few internal hurdles that constantly pop-up are:

 - Understanding and communicating the logistics and costs

 - Improper staffing of the program management team

 - Adequate time to complete the project is necessary to make sure that you produce an effective event.
 Too little time, and the nonprofit might be left with a half-finished project, and too much time might leave eager volunteers standing around

 Misconception #2: It’s Too Hard.

 Despite the truth that it is hard work to develop an effective employee volunteer program, the benefits of a well-run program will make it worthwhile.
 When employees participate in such a program:

 - They stay at their companies longer due to increased camraderie*

 - They live happier and healthier lives, making them more productive*

 - They become advocates for the organization and its mission